Porgramming-Hero-web-course/batch-4-assignment-1-Salauddin-Ahmad/blogs/blog-1.md

 ## 1. Union Types in TypeScript

-**Union Type** gives us the ability to use multiple types in on single variable or other places which give us flexiblity to define types.
+**Union Type** gives us the ability to use multiple types in a single type which give us flexiblity to use diffrent types.

 We use the (`|`) syntax to use the union types